BigSoftVideo/DOTEbase/clip-presets.md

 ### Deleting a Clip Preset

-1. To delete a Preset, open a Cip or create a dummy clip.
+1. To delete a Preset, open an existing Clip or create a dummy Clip.
 2. Select the Apply Preset drop-down menu.
 3. In the list, you will see a list of Presets ordered by reverse creation date.
 4. Click the Delete icon to remove the Preset(s).